 Building your dream log or timber home can be one of the best experiences of your life.
-If you’re not strict about your budgeting and sticking close to your plan, it can also create an enormous financial mess.
+If you’re not strict about budgeting, it can also create an enormous financial mess.

 To avoid some of the headaches, take some advice from those who have been through it on a regular basis.
 Tracy Keyser, vice president of the systems-built division at M&T Mortgage, has witnessed many setbacks with customers who are in the middle of building their log home.

 “We advise customers to take out an overrun fund,” she says.
 “This will cover any surprises that can and do occur during the long building process.”

 Sometimes it can be as little as a change in the grade of carpeting or as big as searching for water on your property.
 Even the littlest change will affect the price, says Keyser.
 She warns that if these changes are not planned for, they will be coming out of your pocket when it is time to close the construction loan.

 One of the most significant areas of cost overrun occurs during site selection.
 Several factors need to be investigated before even purchasing your land:

 1. Distance from community — construction site

 5. Site on land from nearest utility line